 Any number of things can go wrong with a dish; maybe it needs washing, or it was washed, and the residue of the soap is still on it.
 Sometimes, a deeper bowl can irritate your fur baby's whiskers (leading to whisker fatigue) and turn them off from eating from it.

-You can try out serving food on a plate or shallow dish, changing their bowl or otherwise changing how you feed them and see if any of those steps help.
+You can try serving food on a plate or shallow dish, changing their bowl, or otherwise changing how you feed them and see if any of those steps help.

 9. It's time for a vet appointment.

 If all else fails, it's time to head to the vet.

 Your vet will be able to run some tests to identify any underlying acute or chronic health condition that might be causing your cat to not eat.

 When you head to the appointment, come armed with any other changed behaviors you've noticed, how long they've been going on, and any things you've tried to help.